Askannz/msi-perkeyrgb/README.md

 How does it work ?
 ----------

-[Original Author]

 The SteelSeries keyboard is connected to the MSI laptop by two independent interfaces :
 * A PS/2 interface to send keypresses
 * a USB HID-compliant interface to receive RGB commands

-On my laptop (GE63VR), the USB interface has the vendor/product ID 0x1038:0x1122.
-It should be the same for other models, but if it is not, you can specify it yourself with the `--id` option (see above).

-I used Wireshark to capture the USB traffic between the SteelSeries Engine on Windows and the keyboard.
-Then it was a matter of figuring out the protocol used.
-Due to a lack of time, I have only been able to reverse-engineer the "Steady" mode for each key.
-Feel free to improve on this work, I will review pull requests.
+Talking to the RGB controller from Linux is a matter of sending the correct binary packets on the USB HID interface.
+I used Wireshark to capture the traffic between the SteelSeries Engine on Windows and the keyboard, and then analyzed the captured data to figure out the protocol used.
+I was only able to reverse-engineer the simple "steady color" commands, but that work was massively improved upon by https://github.com/TauAkiou, who figured out the rest of the protocol and implemented the remainging effects.
+His work include a detailed write-up of the protocol which you can read [here](https://github.com/Askannz/msi-perkeyrgb/blob/master/0b_packet_information/msi-kb-effectdoc).

 The HID communication code was inspired by other tools designed for previous generations of MSI laptops, such as [MSIKLM](https://github.com/Gibtnix/MSIKLM).